Sisira6K/bug-free-umbrella/README.md

 In this course ,you will learn how to use GitHub successfully.

 ### The Basics
--Understand the use of github
+- Understand the use of github
--Create repositories
+- Create repositories
--Work with Git and GITHUB Locally
+- Work with Git and GITHUB Locally
--Create and work with issues
+- Create and work with issues
--Create a wiki and Github Page
+- Create a wiki and Github Page